Sip Sip Hooray! Historic Farm in Voorhees NJ Set to Become a Vineyard and Winery

 No one could be more overjoyed about this development than me.
 My parents took my brother and I to Stafford Farms often as kids.
-We loved to look and and feed the horses and eat homemade ice cream after.
+We loved to look and feed the horses and eat homemade ice cream after.

 But over the last few years, the farm has been bought and sold a number of times, even by Voorhees Township.
 The corner of the farm at Evesham Rd. and White Horse Rd. is officially a preserved piece of Camden County.

-Now, much of the land belong to Bill and Amy Green, according to 70and73.com.
+Now, much of the land belongs to Bill and Amy Green, according to 70and73.com.
 Bill grew up in Marlton, and remembers the farm is in its heyday, including the nearby Cow Tail ice cream bar I mentioned above.

 Early this year, The Greens purchased 70 acres of Stafford Farm, which is nearly 250 years old, and intend to dedicate about 30 of those acres to grapevines.

 Just this week, the couple got the good news they were hoping for from the Camden County Agriculture Development Board: They've been approved to operate Stafford Farms as a combination winery, horse stables, and flower and produce farm.
-Its official name will be Saddlehill Cellars at the historic Stafford Farms.
+It's official name will be Saddlehill Cellars at the historic Stafford Farms.